BrandonHargitay/cse15l-lab-reports/lab-report3.md

  Hani Hanjour, Khalid al Mihdhar, and Majed Moqed were flagged by CAPPS.
 The Hazmi brothers were also selected for extra scrutiny by the airline's customer service representative at the check-in counter.
 He did so because one of the brothers did not have photo identification nor could he understand English, and because the agent found both of the passengers to be suspicious.
 The only consequence of their selection was that their checked bags were held off the plane until it was confirmed that they had boarded the aircraft.
 ```
+`-P` This command opens chapter-1.txt in the less viewer and immediately jumps to the first occurrence of the word "because."
+It's helpful for quickly locating specific information or keywords in a large text file, saving time by not having to scroll manually.
 ```bash
 less -preport ./technical/911report/chapter-1.txt

  None of the checkpoint supervisors recalled the hijackers or reported anything suspicious regarding their screening.
 ```
-Opens the first item that fits the given pattern in a text file on the page.
+`-P` This opens the file and jumps to the first occurrence of "report."
+Similar to the previous command, this is useful for quickly navigating to specific terms
 - - -
 ```bash
 less -N ./technical/911report/chapter-1.txt